swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 │   ├── prepare.py
 │   ├── requirements.txt
 │   └── train.py
-├── model.pkl # this is new
+├── model.pkl # (5)!
 └── params.yaml
 └── README.md
 ```

+1. This, and all its sub-directory, is new.
+2. This, and all its sub-directory, is new.
+3. This, and all its sub-directory, is new.
+4. This, and all its sub-directory, is new.
+5. This is new.

 Here, the following should be noted:
 - the `prepare.py` script created the `data/prepared` directory and splitted the